What is Lean?

 Initially, Jidoka applied to solving mechanical problems at Toyota.
 But its success led to applying Jidoka to the workforce: managers insist that a team member stops a process if they discover a problem.

 But we don’t just stop the process – we highlight the problem, all of the team works to correct it and then we tackle the root cause to prevent the problem ever happening again.
+The beneficial side effects are the multi-skilling of the workforce and continually improving workplace processes.

 That leads to the “Toyota House of Quality“…

-What is the Toyota House of Quality?
+What is the Toyota Way?

 Moving forward from Jidoka, where team members support each other to resolve problems, the question was asked again and again: “What are the fundamental elements of a system to get people thinking and working together effectively?